BAE Systems Summer STEM Scholars Program

 The New Hampshire Space Grant Consortium annually awards approximately 2 fellowships for graduate study in NASA-related disciplines at UNH.
 NASA-related disciplines cover a broad spectrum of fields, including: space physics; astrophysics; science education; computer science; engineering; Earth, ocean, atmospheric, or life sciences, which utilize space technology and/or adopt a "planetary" view of the global environment.

-Past recipients have been enrolled in degree programs in the Depts. of Earth Sciences, Physics, Natural Resources, Biochemistry and Molecular Biology, and Engineering.
-Awards provide up to one academic yr.
-(Fall 2014-Spring 2015) stipend and tuition support for Masters or Ph.D.
+Past recipients have been enrolled in degree programs in the departments of Earth Sciences, Physics, Natural Resources, Biochemistry and Molecular Biology, and Engineering.
+Awards provide up to one academic year stipend and tuition support for Masters or Ph.D.

 Space Grant Undergraduate Internships